shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 touch <filename>
 ```

-#### cat: Displays the contents of a file onto the terminal output.
+#### cat: Displays / Prints the contents of a file onto the terminal output.
 ```
 cat <filename>
 ```